aborruso/DroneJournalismManual/Intro/intro.md

 This is where the intro will go.
 It will be about the state of things with drones and journalism.
+This is a test of Prose.io